 Located just north of Petaluma, California, this farm is in the scenic historic countryside of Sonoma County.
 It was once one of the many chicken ranches that made Petaluma "the egg basket of the world".

-Directions from Highway 101: Leave Highway 101 at the north end of town and go South on Petaluma Blvd.
-North.
+Directions from Highway 101: Leave Highway 101 at Washington and go West to Payran.
+Turn right and then right on Petaluma Bvld.
 That will take you to Gossage Ave.
-Gossage Ave. is the next street after the Cinnabar Theater.
-Make a right turn.
+It is the first left turn after the Outlet Mall.
+Make a left turn.

 Go up the hill to 636 Gossage Ave.